fding/nbody/README.md

 This Python (and perhaps other languages in the future) port allows you to interact with the simulations while performing the brute work in fast compiled and optimized C++.

+The code is fairly accurate and fast.
+In 6 seconds of computation time on an ordinary PC (2.40 GHz Dual Core, 3GB RAM), with a time step of 15 minutes, the program can achieve accuracy of around 1000km 10 years into the future.
+We are still working to further improve the accuracy of the simulation

 Methodology
 ===========